 In the study, the scientists found a link between sleep disturbance and factors such as high cholesterol levels, increased BMI, and hypertension.
 The findings are important because sleep disturbance is highly prevalent in adolescence, and this factor could contribute to ill health later in life.

 There is a strong link between lifestyle factors and cardiovascular disease.
-To enjoy good health, adopting a sound diet, the avoidance of smoking and high intakes of alcohol, and taking regular exercise, are all key.
+To enjoy good health, adopting a sound diet, avoidance of smoking and high intakes of alcohol, and taking regular exercise, are all key.
 So, too, is having good sleep quantity and quality.

 Good sleep can help battle inflammation and keep arteries free of harmful plaque.
 Sleep should be a priority for people of all ages, with studies indicating that teens’ sleep habits affect their health in adulthood.